-M.S., Board Certified Behavior Analyst
+M.S., Board Certified Behavior Analyst, Outpatient Clinical Team Supervisor

 Jesse has worked at the Great Lakes Center for Autism Treatment and Research (GLC) since the program opened in the Fall of 2012.
-He has worked in both the outpatient and intensive residential treatment programs as a behavior technician, assistant coordinator, outpatient treatment plan specialist, and currently, as an outpatient BCBA.
+He has worked in both the outpatient and intensive residential treatment programs as a behavior technician, assistant coordinator, outpatient treatment plan specialist, outpatient BCBA, and currently, as an intensive BCBA.
 He has held a BCaBA certification since 2013 and in 2016 completed his M.Ed. from Oakland University in Special Education with an emphasis in Applied Behavior Analysis.
 His professional experiences include working in early intensive behavioral intervention classrooms and in a residential setting working on decreasing challenging behaviors with individuals who have been diagnosed with developmental disabilities.
 Jesse’s research interests include the assessment, treatment, and reduction of challenging behaviors, teaching social and vocational skills to adolescents diagnosed with developmental disabilities, and parent coaching to help implement skills taught in the center to be used in the home and community.

 M.Ed., Board Certified Behavior Analyst

 Kari holds a bachelor’s degree in Psychology from Western Michigan University and a master’s degree in Applied Behavior Analysis from The Chicago School of Professional Psychology.
 She is a Board Certified Behavior Analyst and joined Great Lakes Center for Autism Treatment and Research in their intensive treatment program in January 2014.
-Before coming to the Center, she worked in various settings providing early intervention and behavioral consultation services to children diagnosed with Autism.
+Before coming to the Center, she worked in various settings providing early intervention and behavioral consultation services to children diagnosed with autism.
 Additionally, she has provided behavioral services for families within the child welfare system.
 Her areas of interest include assessment and treatment of challenging behaviors and behavioral applications for health and fitness.

 M.A., Board Certified Behavior Analyst

 Kristi joined the outpatient team at the Lawrence Autism Center, a Great Lakes Center for Autism Treatment and Research (GLC) site, in May 2018 as a Qualified Behavioral Health Professional, and received her Board Certified Behavior Analyst certification in the fall of 2018.
 She received her Bachelor’s in Behavioral Science from Western Michigan University (WMU) in 2016 before continuing on through the same institution to receive her Master’s in Behavior Analysis in 2018.
 While attending WMU, Kristi focused her studies in applying behavior analysis to teach young children with autism and other developmental disabilities critical pre-requisite skills in order to better prepare them for their next academic transition.
 Kristi’s career interests include early intervention, social skills training and development for adolescents, program writing, and staff training and supervision.
-She’s excited to join the other clinicians and staff at GLC to provide quality ABA services to children and adolescents in the South-West Michigan area for years to come.
+She’s excited to join the other clinicians and staff at GLC to provide quality ABA services to children and adolescents in the southwest Michigan area for years to come.

 M.A., Board Certified Behavioral Analyst

 Joey joined the Great Lakes Intensive team in 2013 as a Behavior Technician.
 During this time he graduated from Western Michigan University with a bachelor’s degree in Psychology and was promoted to the role of Assistant Coordinator in the Intensive Residential Program.
 Over the next 2 years, Joey completed a Master’s degree in special education with an emphasis in Applied Behavior Analysis from Oakland University.
 Joey received his degree in 2017.
-Areas of interest include teaching basic principles of behavior analysis to behavior technicians in an applied setting, as well as utilizing the principles of behavior analysis to improve staff retention and overall quality of care to individuals diagnosed with autism.
+Areas of interest include teaching basic principles of behavior analysis to behavior technicians in an applied setting, as well as utilizing the principles of behavior analysis to improve staff retention and the overall quality of care to individuals diagnosed with autism.

 M.Ed., Board Certified Behavior Analyst

 Chris received his bachelor’s degree in Behavioral Science from Western Michigan University in June of 2012.
-Shortly after obtaining his degree he was welcomed as a part of the GLC team when it opened in fall 2012, as a behavior technician.
-During his time as a behavior technician he worked in the intensive program, as well as in the outpatient program, before taking time off to finish his master’s level research.
+Shortly after obtaining his degree, he was welcomed as a part of the GLC team when it opened in fall 2012 as a behavior technician.
+During his time as a behavior technician, he worked in the intensive program as well as in the outpatient program before taking time off to finish his master’s level research.
 Chris received his master’s degree in Applied Behavioral Analysis from Western Michigan University in May of 2015, and has since worked in many counties in northern California and southwest Michigan.
 His experience has brought him into the lives of a broad range of individuals of varying skills levels, ages, and interests where Chris has designed, trained, and implemented behavioral therapies in various settings to address a number of highly-individualized needs.
 Chris’s experience has fostered a passion for treatment designs which are inclusive of family member education and training and verbal behavior development.
 Chris’s research interests are in the area of social skills training and development in children and adults, as well as in the area of staff training and performance management systems.

 M.A., Board Certified Behavior Analyst